Port and starboard: Side

-This convention allows orders and information to be given unambiguously, without needing to know which way any particular crew member is facing.
+This convention allows orders and information to be communicated unambiguously, without needing to know which way any particular crew member is facing.

 Etymology

-The term starboard derives from the Old English steorbord, meaning the side on which the ship is steered.
-Before ships had rudders on their centrelines, they were steered with a steering oar at the stern of the ship on the right hand side of the ship, because more people are right-handed.
-The "steer-board" etymology is shared by the German Steuerbord, Dutch stuurboord and Swedish styrbord, which gave rise to the French tribord, Italian tribordo, Catalan estribord, Portuguese estibordo, Spanish estribor and Estonian tüürpoord.
+Starboard derives from the Old English steorbord, steor meaning steer, and bord meaning side.
+Before ships had rudders, they were steered with a steering oar on the right hand side of the ship, because more people are right-handed.
+The "steer-board" etymology is shared by the German Steuerbord, Dutch stuurboord, Icelandic stjórnborði, Scandinavian styrbord, French tribord, Italian tribordo, Catalan estribord, Portuguese estibordo, Spanish estribor and Estonian tüürpoord.

+Since the steering oar was on the right side of the boat, it would dock on the left side.
+In Old English, this side was known as bæcbord.
+An Anglo-Saxon record of a voyage by Ohthere of Hålogaland used the word "bæcbord" ("back-board") for the left side of a ship.
+With the steering rudder on the starboard side the man on the rudder had his back to the left side of ship.
+German Backbord, Dutch bakboord, Icelandic bakborði, Swedish babord, Spanish babor, Portuguese bombordo, Italian babordo, French bâbord, and Estonian pakpoord, are all cognate.

-Since the steering oar was on the right side of the boat, it would tie up at the wharf on the other side.
-Hence the left side was called port.
-The Oxford English Dictionary cites port in this usage since 1543.
+From around 1300 the term ladde-borde was used, from Middle English ladebord, lade meaning load, and bord meaning side.
+Ladebord was changed to larboard in the 1500s, possibly by association with starboard.
+This side was also called port, since it was the docking side.
+The Oxford English Dictionary cites this usage since 1543.

-Formerly, larboard was often used instead of port.
-This is from Middle English ladebord and the term lade is related to the modern load.
 Larboard sounds similar to starboard and in 1844 the Royal Navy ordered that port be used instead.
 The United States Navy followed suit in 1846.
 Larboard continued to be used well into the 1850s by whalers.
-In chapter 12 of Life on the Mississippi (1883) Mark Twain writes larboard was used to refer to the left side of the ship (Mississippi River steamboat) in his days on the river – circa 1857–1861.
+In chapter 12 of Life on the Mississippi (1883) Mark Twain writes larboard to refer to the left side of the ship (Mississippi River steamboat) in his days on the river – circa 1857–1861.
 Lewis Carroll rhymed larboard and starboard in "Fit the Second" of The Hunting of the Snark (1876).